Dr Michael Powers QC

 As a former helicopter pilot, I am instructed in civil and criminal aviation cases.
 My instructors used to tell me that helicopters are the safest means of air transport – maybe – but it depends on who flies and maintains them.

-I am a trained and accredited Mediator with the Notre Dame School of Law (2000) and mediate principally in professional negligence matters, though I also have experience mediating in marine and aviation cases.
+I am a trained and accredited Mediator with the Notre Dame School of Law (2000) and mediate principally in professional negligence matters, though I also have experience mediating in marine and aviation cases and, through the LCIA, arbitrating international commercial disputes.

 Education in medicine and the law is vitally important to me.
 I remain a Registered Medical Practitioner and I am a lead examiner for the Primary Membership of the Faculty of Forensic and Legal Medicine of the Royal College of Physicians.
-On the legal side, for many years I have been Grade A advocacy trainer.
-I have sought to improve the skills of advocacy of young barristers in England, Wales and abroad.
+On the legal side, for many years I have been Grade A advocacy trainer seeking to improve the skills of advocacy of young barristers in England, Wales and abroad.

 Practising at the Bar as a medical negligence QC is a great privilege and I strive to help all those who seek justice.